SepidehGhorbanian/Data_Mining_Exercises/Air_Passengers/README.md

 ## Getting Started

+1. Download and install python on your computer
+2. Make sure to install libraries that have been mentioned before in the 'Technologies' section of the text, if you don't already have them
-1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/))
+3. You can either directly download this repo or clone it (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/))
-2. Airpassengers dataset is stored [here](https://github.com/Unisepp/Data_Mining_Exercises/blob/main/Air_Passengers/AirPassengers.csv)
+4. Airpassengers dataset is stored [here](https://github.com/Unisepp/Data_Mining_Exercises/blob/main/Air_Passengers/AirPassengers.csv)
-3. Data transformation script is being kept [here](https://github.com/Unisepp/Data_Mining_Exercises/blob/main/Air_Passengers/AirPassengers.py)
+5. Data transformation script is being kept [here](https://github.com/Unisepp/Data_Mining_Exercises/blob/main/Air_Passengers/AirPassengers.py)
+6. Run the code in python and see the results